The essential guide to Child Support for newly separated parents …

 In Australia, child maintenance or child support is based on the Child Support (Assessment) Act, not the Family Law Act.
 It is administered by the Department of Human Services (Child Support Agency), not the Family Court.

-UNDERSTANDING CHILD SUPPORT
+YOUR GUIDE TO CHILD SUPPORT

 The Basics of Child Support